Hugopikachu/plymouth-theme-chain/README.md

 - the position of the password prompt
 - the main font
 - the placeholder text for the password prompt
-- the character to use to obfuscate the password (bullet)
+- the character used to obfuscate the password (bullet)

 ### **Colors**